facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # Stop looking at me SWANN
 ## CCTV system password recovery.

+Work in progress.......

 Whilst it is possible to play video from many CCTV systems utilising solutions such as DME Forensics DVR examiner it can often be beneficial to recover a password for a system.
 This can:-
 - Allow access to system logs
+	- This can show login times etc.
 - Show the user locked it with a unique password and not a system password.
 - Show ownership, for example email address and name associated to the device.
 - Allow access to non suported systems quickly.